 Street Art – Melbourne’s art scene is world renowned and although it’s not quite legal the art is everywhere and don’t worry it’s totally safe to go into the alley ways.
 There’s Hosier Lane, Duckboard Place, AC/DC Lane to name a few of the popular ones, but you can just wander and stubble upon some laneways and cool art.
 There’s also the art galleries and exhibitions that are always changing so just google before you arrive to see what’s on.

 Hidden Bars/Restaurants – I’m a sucker for a speakeasy and Melbs is full of them.
 There’s secret bars in alleys without signage that you only would know are there if you were looking for them (kind of the definition of a speakeasy), but then there’s also secret bars within bars (like one that’s hidden behind a bookcase).
 Just go out and explore.
 If you see a group of people just lingering around a brick wall there’s likely something just beyond it.

 Eureka Skydeck – Get a bird’s eye view of Melbourne at about 975 feet from the ground.
 Known as the “highest public observation deck in the Southern Hemisphere.”
 It costs about $25AUD (less if you book online)

-Markets – Queen Victoria Market is likely on any Melbourne list you’ll see.
-It’s open every day except Monday and on Wednesday nights.
+Markets – Queen Victoria Market is likely on any Melbourne to-do list you’ll see.
+It’s open every day, except Mondays, and sometimes with a special night market on Wednesdays.
 You can get fresh produce/food, cooked specialties, gifts, clothes. etc. Not as well known with tourists, but the South Melbourne Market is even better in my opinion (open Wednesday, Friday, Saturday, and Sundays).
 The markets are a perfect place to grab lunch and shop around.

 The more I reflect on Melbourne the more I realized how fabulous of a time I had.
 I can’t wait to go back and see even more of it!